Harsha-S10/Harsha-S10/README.md

 ---

 ### 🧠 About Me
-- 🎓 B.Tech Information Technology (CGPA: 8.0/10)
+- 🎓 B.Tech Information Technology
 - 💡 Strong interest in software development and backend engineering, with a focus on Python and Java
 - 🧩 Good understanding of core programming concepts and comfortable learning new technologies quickly
 - 🌱 Exploring AI/ML basics and improving my overall problem-solving and coding structure